ff6347/jekyll-theme-tou-dai/README.md

 > 徒弟 (Tou Dai) – Student / Disciple

 More a boilerplate then a fully fledged theme.
 Written for use with [Netlifly CMS](https://www.netlifycms.org/).
 See it in action over [here](https://jekyll-theme-tou-dai.netlify.com/).
+CSS is based on [Web Design in 4 minutes](http://jgthms.com/web-design-in-4-minutes/) by [jgthms (Jeremy Thomas)](https://github.com/jgthms).

 ## Installation